EmilyFabulous

 Candied Lilac Flowers

-Make candied lilac flowers for a garnish, decoration, or a fun treat!
+Make candied lilac flowers for a garnish, decoration, or a fun treat.
+Lilac flowers are edible and delicious!

 Servings: 40 flowers